lab1092/blender-manual_ja/manual/composite_nodes/introduction.rst

    Select the Node Editor window

-To activate nodes for compositing, click the :guilabel:`Use Nodes` checkbox.
+To activate nodes for compositing, click the *Use Nodes* checkbox.
 Blender creates a default starting noodle, consisting of two nodes threaded together.